 • Placement of results

-• Order of the results (which result resonates first with customer and which is more important)
+• Order of the results (which result resonates first with customers and which is more important)

-A lot has been written about the impact of web copy on persuading visitors to convert.
-Your copy as much as your design play an important role in conveying a concept to your website visitors.
+Many experts wrote about the impact of web copy on persuading visitors to convert.
+Your text as much as your design plays a vital role in conveying a concept to your website visitors.

 If you are looking to start testing, then we can only assume that you created personas for your website.
 Persuasive web copy must appeal to each of your personas with the different traits within the same web page.